Selective Internal Radiation Therapy (SIRT): SIR-Spheres

 Targeted Treatment for Inoperable Liver Cancer

-The University of Maryland Marlene and Stewart Greenebaum Cancer Center (UMGCC) in Baltimore offers a treatment for inoperable liver cancer known as Selective Internal Radiation Therapy (SIRT).
+The University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center (UMGCCC) in Baltimore offers a treatment for inoperable liver cancer known as Selective Internal Radiation Therapy (SIRT).

 - Radiofrequency ablative therapy